frihetselsker/internship2025/RoiBachynskyi/readme.md

 ## 27 August 2025
 - Wrote asynchronous code for all the sensors, communication and the menu
-- However, it is easier to write code for Embassy
+- However, it is easier to write code for Embassy devices that to Arduino

 ## 28 August 2025
 - Got a message from Irina that we were moving to `nxp-pac`